 How volunteering can help you in your career

-Volunteering is a great way of helping those in need, offering support, or giving something back to the community.
-At the very same time it provides fantastic opportunities to gain new skills, knowledge and experience, which can go on to enhance your existing career or shape a completely new one.
+Volunteering is a great way of helping those in need and giving something back to society.
+At the very same time it provides fantastic opportunities to gain new skills, knowledge, experience, and connections, which could enhance your existing career or shape a completely new one.

 By volunteering you could: